IMMA Identification Process

 Stage 3 – Final review and IMMA Status Qualification

-By engaging experts and evidence holders regionally the process to identify IMMAs will help to establish common ideas and protocols for best practice across the marine mammal community.
-These ideas are reinforced by the independent review panel’s feedback on the cIMMAs assessed.
+By engaging regional experts and evidence holders, the process to identify IMMAs helps to establish common ideas, consistency and protocols for best practice across the marine mammal community.
+These ideas are reinforced by the independent Review Panel’s feedback on the cIMMAs assessed.
 This approach mirrors the regional/national scale achievements by other similar processes (e.g. seabirds in IBAs).
-Also, such a three-step approach allows engagement across the spectrum of expertise, which is needed for the identification of IMMAs.
 This helps to provide an initial regional focus helping to prioritise the use of IMMAs in informing the design of effective protection networks or national management schemes, and the creation of Regional IMMA Expert Groups, trained in common methods of best practice for the future identification of IMMAs.

-See IUCN Marine Mammal Protected Areas Task Force reports from previous completed regional workshops in the Mediterranean Sea and Pacific Islands for details and examples of how the IMMA selection process works.
+See IUCN Marine Mammal Protected Areas Task Force reports from previous completed regional workshops for details and real-life examples of how the IMMA selection process works.

 Stages of regional IMMA identification process